JonathanGrossmanITC/first_steps_01_getting_started/README.md

 - Hour 2: [Code Editors and Project Folder Structure ](#code-editors-and-project-folder-structure)
 - Hour 3: [Intro to HTML](#intro-to-html)

 The topics below outline what you learn in the live session.
-After the live session, use this material as a resource for guided self-learning.
-The outline and links within it serve as a roadmap for gaining repetition with the material that you learn in the live session.
+After the live session, you can use this material as a resource for guided self-learning.
+This document will serve you as a roadmap for gaining repetition with the material that you learn during the live session.

 ## [Course Intro and How the Web Works](#course-intro-and-how-the-web-works)

 ### Course Intro (see course info repo)

 In the Google Classroom, find the post containing the link to the course information.
 Please review the course information.
-It contains the schedule, syllabus, and other important details.
+It outlines the schedule, syllabus, and other necessary information.

 ### How the Web Works

 The following outline contains basic information and links about how the web works.
-Please do not feel pressure to understand all the information in this section.
+Please do not feel any pressure to understand all the information in this section.
 It's a lot of infomation!
 The purpose isn't to overwhelm you.
-Rather, it's to expose you to the topics on how the web works.
+Instead, it's to expose you to the topics on how the web works.

 As the program progresses, you will focus on specific parts of these topics and gain repetition with them.